awslabs/multi-model-server/docker/README.md

 Note the `server_name` entry.
 You can update `localhost` to be your public hostname, IP address, or just use the default `localhost`.
 This depends on where you expect to utilize the Docker image.
 (Server Name can be updated at run-time.
 This option is mentioned in steps to run.)
+ The CPU and GPU configs have been optimised for C5.2xlarge and p3.8xlarge respectively for Resnet-18 model.
+You can modify the parameters according to your use case.
 The **nginx** section will look like this:

 ```